Dimcirui/MHW-EFX-Editor/README.md

 Universal attribute operations: **Add** (from preset) / **Delete** / **Reorder** / **Copy & Paste** / **Save as preset**.

-Attribute categories were reworked in 0.4.6, based on actual usage patterns and relationships between attributes across the sample corpus (position statistics + co-occurrence data) rather than a rough guess — a few attributes that were previously miscategorized (e.g. FAKEPLANE listed as an exclusive-choice renderer, when it actually stacks on top of a real one 99.8% of the time) now sit where they make sense.
-2D variants (TRANSFORM2D/BILLBOARD2D/EMITTERSHAPE2D/VELOCITY2D) are folded directly into their 3D-equivalent section instead of a separate bucket.
+Attribute categories were reworked in 0.4.6, based on UE Niagara System and actual usage patterns.

 #### I. Entry Skeleton (required in every EFX Entry)